 On November 5, 2015 GHCCI was the apparent low bidder on the Replacement of Monmouth County Bridge MA-14 (Amboy Ave/W. Front St) at Matawan Creek.
 The existing MA-14 bridge was a four span steel bridge structure with steel open grid decking.
 The structure was originally built as a drawbridge, but due to the bridge’s poor condition nearly 50 years ago, Monmouth County removed the mechanical equipment and fixed the bridge down to the substructure.

-This is the second largest project in GHCCI’s renowned history and interestingly enough the first being our Rt.1&9T project in Jersey City, was the first phase of the Rt.7 program and will connect to the new Wittpenn infrastructure.
+This is the second largest project in GHCCI’s renowned history and, interestingly enough, the first being our Rt.1&9T project in Jersey City, which was the first phase of the Rt.7 program and will connect to the new Wittpenn infrastructure.
 The overall NJDOT Wittpenn Project consists of five separate contracts to replace the existing Rt.7 lift span bridge that was built in 1930.

 The contract limits stretch from Garden State Parkway MP 144 in Irvington to MP 152 in Nutley traversing Newark and Bloomfield with the bulk of the work taking place in East Orange.